 A Native Nonprofit Leadership Program

 Strengthening the Circle aims to build the capacities of experienced and emerging Native-led nonprofit organizations that are working to improve economic development, education, and social services on or near reservations.
 This Native Nonprofit Leadership Program consists of a four-day workshop for forty executive directors and Board members with follow-up training and technical assistance.
-The next Strengthening the Circle will take place in Bozeman, Montana, April 16 – 19, 2018.
-Applications will be accepted from Native nonprofit executive directors and Board members from North Dakota, Idaho, Wyoming, Montana, Washington, Oregon.
+The next Strengthening the Circle will take place in Keystone, South Dakota, October 22-25, 2018.
+Applications will be accepted from Native nonprofit executive directors and Board members from South Dakota.

 Every year, we receive more applications than we can accept into the program.
 Preference is given to Native nonprofit organizations that are currently providing services.